IllyaMoskvin/nixie-counter/README.md

     *   It only supports double-clicks, not multi-clicks ([#50](https://github.com/mathertel/OneButton/issues/50)).
     *   It can't handle interrupts reliably ([#89](https://github.com/mathertel/OneButton/issues/89), [#28](https://github.com/mathertel/OneButton/issues/28)).

+*   Abstract the process of saving parameters from the [config webserver](#config-webserver).
+Currently, I have to track the size of each variable manually.
+We could also cycle where we write to EEPROM to reduce memory wear, just to be perfectionist.

 *   Swap in an [IN-15A](http://www.tube-tester.com/sites/nixie/data/in-15a.htm) or [IN-15B](http://www.tube-tester.com/sites/nixie/data/IN-15B/in-15b.htm) tube.
 I'm particularly interested in the +/− symbols on the IN-15A.
 Might be neat to use them to track e.g. number of lines added/deleted in a [git working directory](https://medium.com/hackernoon/understanding-git-index-4821a0765cf).